-Here is a great video blog that one agent, Jessica Riffle Edwards, creates to not only show her personality, but is engage, and inform her audience.
+Here is a great video blog that one agent, Jessica Riffle Edwards, created to not only show her personality, but to engage and inform her audience.

 - Photos – Make sure you take photos that are sharp, interesting to look at, fun, or informative.
 This could be any hyper-local content like a local restaurant, with a rave from you included!
 Sprinkle in some snapshots of interesting local architecture, photos of historic homes, local sports teams and merchants.